Our story

 Where did Bobi originate?

-From bank return box to mailbox
+From a bank return box to a mailbox

 bobi stamp logo punamusta tarina